 Solution #1 – Using Device Manager

-Disabling laptop keyboard using Windows Device Manager is a temporary solution for disabling the keyboard.
+Disabling laptop keyboards using Windows Device Manager is a temporary solution for disabling the keyboard.
 If you need to clean your keyboard from coffee or getting rid of other debris then it’s the best solution.
 Following these steps will enable you to temporarily disable the keyboard on the laptop in a matter of time.

-- Open Start Menu and type Device Manager.
+- Open Start Menu and type Device, Manager.
 By pressing enter a pop-up screen will open with a list of devices on your laptop.

 - Search for Keyboards in the list and click the arrow button on the left to drag down the keyboard list.

-- Right click on the built-in keyboard like Standard PS/2 Keyboard in Dell Inspiron 15 and click on Uninstall to disable the keyboard.
+- Right-click on the built-in keyboard like Standard PS/2 Keyboard in Dell Inspiron 15 and click on Uninstall to disable the keyboard.

 - A warning will pop-up for confirmation of disabling keyboard, click OK.

 Disabling the laptop keyboard using Device Manager is a temporary process.
 Whenever you restart the laptop, the operating system will automatically enable the laptop keyboard.
-If you are looking for how to disable laptop keyboard permanently then go for the next solution.
+If you are looking for how to disable a laptop keyboard permanently then go for the next solution.

 Solution #2 – Using Group Policy Editor

 Using Group policy editor is an easy process for understanding how to disable my laptop keyboard permanently.
 Before disabling your laptop keyboard permanently, you will have to undo the Device Manager disabling process and reinstall the keyboard drive (if you have followed solution 1 first).
 To prevent automatic enabling of keyboard with every restart this one is the best option.
-Following these steps will help you disable keyboard permanently.
+Following these steps will help you disable the keyboard permanently.

 - Open run by pressing Window key + R, and write “gpedit.msc”, a local group policy editor will be open.